-- There are two types of subcontracting permitted under ESG.
-A subcontract does not absolve the grantee from any responsibility or liability to HCD.
-Grantee is fully responsible for ensuring that the subcontractor adheres to all state and federal laws and regulations in carrying out its services or Activities - Subcontracting for services provided to the funded program.
+- 1. There are two types of subcontracting permitted under ESG.
+A subcontract does not absolve the Contractor from any responsibility or liability to HCD.
+The Contractor is fully responsible for ensuring that the Subcontractor adheres to all state and federal laws and regulations in carrying out its services or Activities. - a.
+Subcontracting for services provided to the funded program.
 Procuring services related to carrying out the funded program is permissible.
 Examples: security, supportive services, food services.
 Federal procurement rules may apply. - b.
-Applications that contain multiple ESG-eligible Activities as permitted under HCD's Annual Action Plan or this NOFA may subcontract with separate providers for those ESG-eligible Activities.
-For example, RR programs that request funds for both RR and HMIS may subcontract with a different entity for their HMIS.
+Applications that contain multiple ESG-eligible Activities as permitted under HCD's Annual Action Plan or this NOFA may subcontract with separate Service Providers for those ESG-eligible Activities.
+For example, RRH programs that request funds for both RRH and HMIS may subcontract with a different entity for their HMIS.

-Not withstanding the above, contracting with, or in any way assigning the ESG grant in part or whole to another provider for any Activity is strictly prohibited, unless approved in writing by HCD.
+Notwithstanding the above, contracting with, or in any way assigning the ESG grant in part or whole to another Service Provider for any Activity is strictly prohibited, unless approved in writing by HCD.